publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1561.md

 >     Not later than April 30 of each year in which the Secretary of Defense receives reports under subsection (a), the Secretary of Defense shall forward the reports to the Committees on Armed Services of the Senate and House of Representatives, together with—

->         “(1) the results of assessments conducted under the evaluation plan required by section 1602(c); and
+>         “(1) the results of assessments conducted under the evaluation plan required by section 1602(c);

+>         “(2) an assessment of the information submitted to the Secretary pursuant to subsection (b)(11); and

->         “(2) such assessments on the reports as the Secretary of Defense considers appropriate.
+>         “(3) such other assessments on the reports as the Secretary of Defense considers appropriate.

 >     “(e) __Repeal of Superseded Reporting Requirement.—__